truenas/middleware/docs/userguide/truenas_network.rst

 IPMI
 ----

-TrueNAS® provides a graphical screen for configuring the built-in IPMI interface.

-IPMI provides side-band management should the system become unavailable through the graphical administrative interface.
+The TrueNAS® Storage Appliance provides a built-in out-of-band management port which can be used to provide side-band management should the system become unavailable through the graphical administrative interface.
 This allows for a few vital functions, such as checking the log, accessing the BIOS setup, and powering on the system without requiring physical access to the system.
-IPMI can also be used to allow another person remote access to the system in order to assist with a configuration or troubleshooting issue.
-Before configuring IPMI, ensure that the management interface is physically connected to the network.
-Depending upon the hardware, the IPMI device may share the primary Ethernet interface or it may be a dedicated IPMI interface.
+It can also be used to allow another person remote access to the system in order to assist with a configuration or troubleshooting issue.

-IPMI can be configured from :menuselection:`Network --> IPMI`.
-This IPMI configuration screen, shown in Figure 7.4a, provides a shortcut to the most basic
-IPMI configuration.
-If you are already comfortable using the BMC's utilities, they can be used instead.
-Table 7.4a summarizes the options when configuring
+The IP addressing information for the out-of-band management port can be configured from :menuselection:`Network --> IPMI`.
+This IPMI configuration screen, shown in Figure 7.4a, provides a shortcut to the most basic IPMI configuration.
+Table 7.4a summarizes the options when configuring IPMI using the TrueNAS®
-IPMI using the TrueNAS® GUI.
+GUI.

 **Figure 7.4a: IPMI Configuration**

 |ipmi.png|

 .. |ipmi.png| image:: images/ipmi.png
-    :width: 5.3291in
-    :height: 3.6854in

 **Table 7.4a: IPMI Options**